Eat Your Veggies: What are the Best Vegetables for Dogs

 Why should dogs eat vegetables?

 As you feed your forever friend, you might want to include vegetables.
-For dogs on a raw diet, it is easy to add some raw or cooked veggies that will help your dog live their best life [2].
+No matter if your dog is on a raw diet or a dry diet of kibble, or anything in between, it is easy to add some raw or cooked veggies that will help your dog live their best life!

 People think that dogs, throughout the ages, ate a diet of mostly meat.
 But when dogs ate their prey, they ate the entire prey, which included the contents of their stomachs and intestines.
 Dogs also supplemented their diet with a variety of other types of food.